StrungSafe/github-certificates-study-guide/Foundations.md

     1. A named reference to another Git repo
 1. Describe the GitHub flow
     1. Lightweight workflow that allows for safe experimentation

+### GitHub Entities

+1. Describe the different GitHub accounts (personal, organization, enterprise)
+     1. Every user has a personal account, an organization is a group of users, and enterprise is a group of organizations
+1. Describe GitHub's products for personal accounts (free, pro)
+     1. Free personal accounts allow unlimited public/private repositories w/ more limitations on private repositories
+     1. Pro personal accounts...
+1. Describe GitHub's products for organization accounts (free for organizations, teams)
+     1.
+1. Describe the different deployment options for GitHub Enterprise
+     1.
+1. Describe the features in the user profile (metadata, achievements, profile readme, repositories, pinned repositories, starts, etc.)
+     1.

+### GitHub Markdown

+1. Identify the text formatting toolbar on issue and pull request comments
+1. Describe Markdown
+1. Identify the basic formatting syntax (headings, links, task lists, comments, etc.)
+1. Explain where to find and use slash commands

+### GitHub Desktop

+1. Explain the difference between GitHub Desktop and github.com
+1. Describe the available features with GitHub Desktop

+### GitHub Mobile

+1. Describe the available features with GitHub Mobile
+1. Explain how to manage notifications through the GitHub Mobile app

+## Domain 2: Working with GitHub Repositories